 - Add cooked spaghetti to the saucepan and toss to combine.

-In a large skillet (I used a 10-inch skillet) add the ground beef, onions, green pepper, garlic, salt, and pepper into the pan and cook on medium-high.
+- In a large skillet (I used a 10-inch skillet) add the ground beef, onions, green pepper, garlic, salt, and pepper.
+Cook on medium-high.

 - Once browned, remove from the heat, drain the grease, and add the reserved cup of marinara sauce.